-The What Hi-Fi?
-Awards 2016 will be revealed on Monday, with the winners simultaneously announced at an event in London and across social media, before going live on the What Hi-Fi? website at the end of the night.
+The winners of What Hi-Fi?
+Awards 2017 Best Buys will be revealed next Tuesday, with the Products of the Year being announced at an event in London and across social media on November 15th before going live on the What Hi-Fi? website at the end of the night.

 But for now, feast your eyes on some Awards issues past...

 The first ever What Hi-Fi?
 Awards issue was part of the December 1983 magazine, which was yours for 85p.
 Not one but three turntables featured on the cover, alongside boombox-style stereo systems and valve amplifiers.

 There were 14 categories in 1983, a stark contrast to the 26 product categories featured this year - a sign of the broader range of products we now review, and a response to the changing way we consume music and movies (though we were strictly a hi-fi magazine back then).

 You like colours?
 We've got colours.
 A whopping price increase to 95p in 1984 but you did at least get this glorious technicolour sneak peek at the brands that may or may not feature inside.

 It provides a neat snapshot of how times have changed.
 While some brands are still going strong; Denon, KEF, Meridian, Panasonic, Rega, Sony, to name a few; plenty others have vanished from our radar; Akai, Dean, Dunlop, Heybrook, Nagaoka and Sugden, for example.

 And if the Awards weren't enough, maybe the "computerised buying guide" would have caught your eye...